 Invite yourself if I don’t invite you.
 Please.

-Sit with me [or follow me around] for a little while in the crazy-beautiful chaos that is my life as a mom of littles.
+Be with me for a little while in the crazy-beautiful chaos that is my life as a mom of littles.

 In case I’ve forgotten to say it to you personally- you are so much more than welcome in my world.